-- An equal amount of money will be reserved for referendum opposition campaign(s) in case campaign(s) are filed. - For instance, if 28 candidates file to run in the elections, each candidate would be eligible for up to \$107.14 in public financing and campaigns would receive no funds.
-If 19 candidates and three campaigns file for public financing, each candidate shall be eligible to \$150 in public financing and each initiative campaign shall be eligible to \$25 (\$25 for initiative campaigns and \$25 reserved for opposition campaigns) in public financing. - e-g.
+- g.
 Public financing shall be issued as a refund for approved campaign expenditures by candidates and campaigns.
-In order to receive public financing, candidates and sponsors of initiatives and referenda must: - (1) file a Request for Public Financing form with the Program Assistant Coordinator to the AS Board of Directors by 4:00 p.m. on the last day of the filing period [04/0503/20162017]. - (2) submit original receipts for all campaign expenditures for which public financing is sought to the VU Finance Office by 4:00 p.m. on the last day of the elections [04/2928/20162017]. - £.h.
-Candidates may choose to receive refunds for expenditures duly submitted by the deadline in one of two ways: - in two partial cash refunds of up to seventy-five dollars (\$75) each (the sum of which shall not exceed the total amount of public financing available to the candidate according to Section 3, Cl.
+In order to receive public financing, candidates and sponsors of initiatives and referenda must: - (1) file a Request for Public Financing form with the Program Coordinator to the AS Board of Directors by 4:00 p.m. on the last day of the filing period [04/093/20187]. - (2) submit original receipts (or screenshots of proof of payment) for all campaign expenditures for which public financing is sought to the VU Finance Office by 4:00 p.m. on the last day of the elections [054/0423/20187]. - h.
+Candidates may choose to receive refunds for expenditures duly submitted by the deadline in one of two ways: - (1) in two partial cash refunds of up to seventy-five dollars (\$75) each (the sum of which shall not exceed the total amount of public financing available to the candidate according to Section 3, Cl.
 V (d) of this Code), or; - (2) as one refund for the entire amount the candidate is eligible to receive in the form of a check.

 Requests for refunds shall be reviewed by the Elections Coordinator and if approved shall be issued on a rolling basis by the AS Finance Office during and after the campaign period specified in Section 1, Cl.
 II (a) of this Code.
-All requests for refunds must be submitted together with original receipts documenting the expenditures for which a refund is being sought.
+All requests for refunds must be submitted together with original receipts (or screenshots of proof of payment) documenting the expenditures for which a refund is being sought. - fl· i.
+The following campaign expenditures shall be eligible for public financing only if original ree (or screenshots of proof of payment) -are supplied: